 The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
 For corporate meeting minute forms, see Nolo’s website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).

 Issue stock to each shareholder.
 Although not legally required in most states, small corporations usually issue paper stock certificates.
 Enter each shareholder's name and contact information in the corporation’s stock transfer ledger.

 A share of stock in your corporation is classified as a security under state and federal securities laws that regulate the offer and sale of corporate stock.
 However, the federal government and all states exempt most small corporations from these laws.
 For example, federal law exempts "private offerings": a non-advertised sale to a limited number of people (generally 35 or fewer).
 Most states have enacted their own versions of this SEC exemption.
 Visit your state securities office website for information about your state's securities laws.
 Links to all such offices can be found at the Contact Your Regulator web page of the North American Securities Administrators Association.

-All corporations doing business in Maryland must file a Personal Property Return [PPR] with the Maryland Department of Assessments and Taxation Personal Property Division which serves as an annual report.
-The return is due by April 15 each year and must be filed by mail.
-The annual filing fee is $300 (the fee does not include any state tax liability of the corporation).
+All corporations doing business in Maryland must file an Annual Report with the Maryland Department of Assessments and Taxation Personal Property Division.
+The report is due by April 15 each year and the annual filing fee is $300 (the fee does not include any state tax liability of the corporation).

 Additional tax and regulatory requirements apply to your corporation.
 These include: